 Home appliances are no more than machines that are bound to eventually wear out.
 Most of the time you need to repair them after a few years to keep them running for long periods of time.

-But over time, the repairs tend to become more frequent and more costly that it would be much cheaper and cost-effective to purchase a new appliance than to repair your old one.
+But over time, the repairs tend to become more frequent and too costly that it becomes much cheaper and cost-effective to purchase a new appliance than to repair your old one.

 Your home appliances are probably showing signs and giving you hints to consider replacing and stop repairing.